ankschoubey/old-blog/_posts/2020-06-29-programming-configurations.md

 - Wanna have a table on a page: **I don't write my HTML tables.
 I use DevExpress**.
 - Want my website to be installable on Mobile/Desktop: **@angular/pwa** module

-My role for the most part is to configure other's code/modules/APIs so that it works well along with other modules and my tiny code.
+Programming role for the most part is to configure other's code/modules/APIs so that it works well along with other modules and our tiny code.

-And whatever tiny code that I do write is rarely even unique.
+And whatever tiny code that we do write is rarely even unique.
 For the most part, it is either the same functionality as something built before or copy/pasted from StackOverflow or Github.

 Also for a good amount of things, one can easily skip backend coding by using something like Firebase.